Holidoit Logo

 Garda Island and Villa de Ferrari

 If you are near Riva del Garda, you could take a trip to Lake Ledro, a basin with clear turquoise waters located at 650 m above sea level.
-Because it is swimmable, the lake is perfect for many water sports such as sailing, canoeing, kayaking and wakeboarding (book your experience here ).
+Being swimmable, the lake è perfect for the practice of many water sports such as sailing, canoeing, kayaking and wakeboarding (book here your experience).

 Not only that.
-Lake Ledro is an excellent starting point for trails and paths including the one leading to the Gorg d'Abiss waterfall and the one leading to the summit of Monte Corno.
+Lake Ledro è an excellent starting point for trails and paths including the one leading to the Gorg d'Abiss waterfall and the one leading to the summit of Monte Corno.

 The beautiful waters of Lake Ledro

-We have already mentioned Mount Baldo in talking about the village of Malcesine.
-This mountain massif in the Gardesane Pre-Alps is 2,218 m high and is a destination for both skiers and hikers.
+We have already named Monte Baldo when talking about the village of Malcesine.
+This mountain massif of the Gardesane Pre-Alps è 2'218 m high and è a destination for both skiers and trekkers.

-As far as the hiking aspect is concerned, the mountain is in fact entirely covered by a mountaineering route and is easily reached from various locations either through paths, such as the one that starts from Avio, or through a number of cable cars, the most famous of which is the one that starts right from Malcesine.
+As far as the hiking aspect is concerned, the mountain è in fact entirely covered by a mountaineering route and è can be easily reached from various locations either through paths, such as the one that starts from Avio, or through some funivie, among which the mostù famous è the one that starts right from Malcesine.

-The cable car that connects Malcesine to Mount Baldo
+The cable car that connects Malcesine to Monte Baldo

 4. Visit Il Vittoriale

-It is impossible not to mention the Vittoriale degli Italiani, a monumental complex commissioned by Gabriele d'Annunzio near the beautiful town of Gardone Riviera with the intention of creating a place-memorial celebrating both the poet-soldier's life and the exploits of Italian soldiers during World War I.
+È it is impossible not to mention the Vittoriale degli Italiani, a monumental complex commissioned by Gabriele d'Annunzio near the beautiful town of Gardone Riviera with the intention of creating a memorial place celebrating both the life of the poet-soldier and the exploits of Italian soldiers during World War I.

 The Vittoriale escapes any classification: inside it are buildings, gardens, streets, squares, waterways, an amphitheater and much more.
 Therefore, the visitor has only to admire the uniqueness and majesty of this place.